esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 In addition to the acquired images, two files are collected as part of the diffusion dataset, known as the b-vectors and b-values.
 The b-value (file suffix `.bval`) is the diffusion-sensitizing factor, and reflects the diffusion gradient timing and strength.
 The b-vector (file suffix `.bvec`) corresponds to the direction with which diffusion was measured.
 Together, these two files define the diffusion MRI measurement as a set of gradient directions and corresponding amplitudes, and are necessary to calculate useful measures of the microscopic properties.

-Just like fMRI, diffusion MRI data does not typically come off the scanner ready to be analyzed, as there can be many things that might need to be corrected before analysis.
+Just like fMRI, diffusion MRI data does not typically come off the scanner ready to be analyzed, as there will be many artifacts that typically need to be corrected before analysis.
 To illustrate what the preprocessing step may look like, here is an example preprocessing workflow from QSIPrep (Cieslak et al, 2020):

 <img src="fig/dmri_preprocess_steps.jpg" alt="dMRI preprocess steps" width="70%;"/>

-Depending open what you want to do with your imaging you may use a pre-contructed pipeline only, or you may want to code.
+Depending open what you want to do with your imaging you may use a pre-contructed pipeline (e.g. FSL or Freesurfer's Tracula) only, or you may want to code.
 A strong possible library for coding with diffusion images is the [Diffusion Imaging in Python (DIPY)](https://dipy.org/index.html#) package.

 ::::::::::::::: callout